 When he sits at the judge’s table on Food Network’s “Beat Bobby Flay,” this restaurateur’s opinions are backed by more than 30 years of experience in the culinary world.
 Craig Samuel began to appear regularly as a judge on Flay’s show after being featured on “Chopped” and “Diners, Drive-ins and Dives.”

-Samuel attended Temple University and The Restaurant School in Philadelphia before starting his career as a chef in fine dining restaurants in New York, Philadelphia, Paris, Spain and Miami.
+Samuel attended Temple University and The Restaurant School in Philadelphia, Pennsylvania before starting his career as a chef in fine dining restaurants in New York, Philadelphia, Paris, Spain and Miami.
 He is the creative mind behind the B+C Restaurant Group.
 Samuel’s reputation as an entrepreneur in Brooklyn’s Bedford–Stuyvesant neighborhood garnered acclaim as he and business partner and fellow chef Ben Grossman opened several successful eateries.

 They started B+C Restaurant Group in 2006 with the opening of the Smoke Joint, a barbecue restaurant.
 Next came Peaches Kitchen and Bar, Peaches Shrimp and Crab and Peaches Hot House.
 B+C has received many accolades, including Brooklyn Magazine’s Lifetime Achievement Award and The 50 Most Influential People in Food Award.